Aestrus/Aestrus/README.md

 </a>

 ## &#128214; About Me
-I am a 22-year-old programmer currently studying to acquire my undergraduate degree in Computer Science.
+I am a 23-year-old programmer and recent Computer Science graduate.
 My most used programming language is Java, but I am always looking to expand my skillsets.
+I am currently looking for a job as either a Backend Developer or a Full-Stack Developer.

 ## &#9881; Skills
 ### Languages